ELIXIR-IIB-training/site/pages/training_courses/2025-11-25-scRNA_seq_Workshop_Rome.md

 Before starting the course, participants are requested to complete a short introductory R programming module (~4 hours).
 The video lessons and PDFs with exercises are available at [https://bit.ly/47XmDwx](https://bit.ly/47XmDwx).
 Participants are also expected to bring their own laptop for the hands-on sessions.
 <br>

+### Learning assessment

+At the end of the course, all participants will be required to complete an assessment test.
+Additionally, a course evaluation questionnaire will be administered to collect participants’ feedback.

+### Certificates

+At the end of the event, participants who request it will receive a certificate of attendance.
+A **certificate of participation**, including the total number of training hours, will be issued to participants who have attended at least 80% of the course and achieved a minimum score of 75% on the final assessment.

 ## Registration